ferreira-santos/LabNPF_workstation/README.md

 Please note this package was designed specifically to address issues in our lab (namely managing multiple versions of MATLAB toolboxes in the same computer), so it may not be appropriate for other settings.
 However, anyone is welcome to use it and modify it as needed.

+Developed for and tested on Windows (Windows 10).
+Usability in other operating systems was not tested.

 ## Instalation/update
 To install/setup the LabNPF_workstation folder: